 |Credit rating for module||30|

 |Total study hours||300|

-The module is a co-requisite of the Independent Research Project, TR7P79.
+The module runs in the autumn semester (for PT students in 2nd year) and in the spring semester (for FT students) and is a co-requisite of the Independent Research Project, TR7P79.

 Student work that meets the required standards will be accredited by the Institute of Linguists (IoL), a renowned translation professional body.
-This accreditation will exempt students who decide to sit the IoL Diploma in Translation exam from one of the three papers.
+This accreditation will exempt students who decide to sit the IoL (Institute of Linguists) Diploma in Translation exam from one of the three papers.